 The trail - to Mermaid Lookdown and the lock box

-If you visit both you’ll rejoin the main trail again after Mermaid Pool having walked 2.5km.
-This first 2.5km is an easy bushwalk with just a small amount of rocky terrain when getting down to both pools.
+If you visit both Mermaid Pool and See Thru Pool, you’ll rejoin the main trail again after Mermaid Pool having walked just under 2km.
+This first section is an easy bushwalk, with just a small amount of rocky terrain when getting down to both pools.

 After you’ve re-joined the main trail the path is flat and easy for the next 400m which takes you to Mermaid Lookdown.